EndPointCorp/end-point-blog/2021/08/12/xapian-search.html.md

 }
 ```

-If you're wondering what those constants are and where to look for
+If you’re wondering what those constants are and where to look for
-more, they are in the module's
+more, they are in the module’s
 [documentation](https://metacpan.org/pod/Search::Xapian#EXPORT), in
 plain sight (we asked for them when loading the module with the `:all`
 argument).